Aleuts

 Aleuts (/ˌæ.liːˈuːt/ AL-ee-OOT; Unangan (west) or Unangas (east) Алеуты) are the Indigenous people of the Aleutian Islands, which are located between the North Pacific Ocean and the Bering Sea.
-Both the Aleuts and the islands are politically divided between the US state of Alaska and the Russian administrative division of Kamchatka Krai.
+Both the Aleuts and the islands are politically divided between the U.S. state of Alaska and the Russian administrative division of Kamchatka Krai.
 This group is also known as the Unangax̂ in Unangam Tunuu, the Aleut language.
 There are 13 federally recognized Aleut tribes in the Aleut Region of Alaska.
 In 2000, Aleuts in Russia were recognized by government decree as a small-numbered Indigenous people.

 Etymology

-In the Aleut language, they are known by the endonyms Unangan (eastern dialect) and Unangas (western dialect); both terms mean "people".
+In the Aleut language, they are known by the endonyms Unangan (eastern dialect) and Unangas (western dialect); both terms can be translated to "original people".
 (Note: The singular form is Unangax̂.
 The Cyrillic spelling of Unangan and Unangas are Унаӈан and Унаӈас, respectively.)
-The Russian term "Aleut" was a general term used for both the native population of the Aleutian Islands and their neighbors to the east in the Kodiak Archipelago, who were also referred to as "Pacific Eskimos" or Sugpiat/Alutiit.
+Unangax̂ is considered to be the best collective term for the people of the region as it is correct in both the eastern and western dialects.
+The Russian term "Aleut" was a general term used for both the Native population of the Aleutian Islands and their neighbors to the east in the Kodiak Archipelago, who were also referred to as "Pacific Eskimos" or Sugpiat/Alutiit.

 Language

-Aleut people speak Unangam Tunuu, the Aleut language, as well as English and Russian in the United States and Russia respectively.
-An estimated 150 people in the United States and five people in Russia speak Aleut.
+Aleut people traditionally speak Unangam Tunuu, the Aleut language, although nowadays most speak English and Russian in their respective countries as a result of colonization.
+An estimated 150 people in the United States and five people in Russia speak Aleut, although there are ongoing revitalization efforts.
 The language belongs to the Eskaleut language family and includes three dialects: Eastern Aleut, spoken on the Eastern Aleutian, Shumagin, Fox and Pribilof Islands; Atkan, spoken on Atka and Bering islands; and the now extinct Attuan dialect.

 The Pribilof Islands has the highest number of active speakers of Unangam Tunuu.
-Most native elders speak Aleut, but it is rare for common people to speak the language fluently.
+Most Native elders speak Aleut, but it is rare for common people to speak the language fluently.

 Beginning in 1829, Aleut was written in the Cyrillic script.
 From 1870, the language has been written in the Latin script.
 An Aleut dictionary and grammar have been published, and portions of the Bible were translated into Aleut.